Faculty and Staff

 Jandy Anderson graduated from Brigham Young University with a bachelor’s degree in child development and family studies.
 She then attended Purdue University to continue studying child development and completed a master’s degree.
 The focus of her studies was on how children learn to read.
 Later, she attended Utah State University and became a special education teacher.

 Mrs. Anderson began her rewarding career teaching students in grades K-3 as a special educator in a suburb of Salt Lake City.
-Next, she continued her career as a grades 2-5 special education teacher in Virginia Beach.
+Next, she continued her career as a grades 2-5 special education inclusion teacher in Virginia Beach.
 While teaching in Virginia, Mrs. Anderson enjoyed traveling around the area and learning about our country’s history.
-She also continued to take graduate classes at Old Dominion University to become a reading specialist.
+She completed a master’s degree at Old Dominion University to become a reading specialist.
 In time, she moved to Las Vegas, where she was a lower elementary general education teacher.

 Second Grade Teacher